Mexican Spotted Owl, stretching...

 Recommended Citation Format: For those who wish to cite this extension, the author recommends something similar to:

-For detailed instructions, view the on-line PDF version of Repeating Shapes Manual
+For detailed installation and operations instructions, view the on-line PDF version of Repeating Shapes Manual

 Enjoy!
 Please contact the author if you have problems or find bugs.